Program

 Please note that this is a non-direct entry program, and admission will be determined through a competitive process that assesses both academic performance and personal qualities.

-At each stage of the selection process, factors such as Indigenous ancestry, Saskatchewan and rural connectedness, and Diversity and Social Accountability will be considered.
+At each stage of the selection process, factors such as Indigenous ancestry, Saskatchewan and rural connectedness, and Diversity and Social Accountability may be considered.
 These elements align with our program's commitment to social accountability and our mandate to ensure that our matriculants reflect the diverse needs of the communities we serve.

 Ranking applicants prior to interview (first file review)